MetGang/TccWrapper/documentation/content/WRAPPER-CREATION.md

 ### From existing state

 You can also create wrapper from existing TCCState state which will be further managed by the wrapper.
-Remember that TccWrapper won't check whether sent state is a valid one.
+Remember that TccWrapper won't check whether given state is a valid one.

 ```cpp
 TCCState* state = tcc_new();